Sphere of influence (astrodynamics)

 A sphere of influence (SOI) in astrodynamics and astronomy is the oblate spheroid-shaped region where a particular celestial body exerts the main gravitational influence on an orbiting object.
-This is usually used to describe the areas in the Solar System where planets dominate the orbits of surrounding objects such as moons, despite the presence of the much more massive but distant Sun.
+As such it is the dominating part of a gravitational field.
+It is usually used to describe the areas in the Solar System where planets dominate the orbits of surrounding objects such as moons, despite the presence of the much more massive but distant Sun.

 In the patched conic approximation, used in estimating the trajectories of bodies moving between the neighbourhoods of different bodies using a two-body approximation, ellipses and hyperbolae, the SOI is taken as the boundary where the trajectory switches which mass field it is influenced by.
 It is not to be confused with the sphere of activity which extends well beyond the sphere of influence.

 Models

-The most common base models to calculate the sphere of influence are the Hill sphere and the Laplace sphere, but updated and particularly more dynamic ones have been described.
+The most common base models to calculate the sphere of influence (sometimes also called gravisphere or gravity sphere) are the Hill sphere and the Laplace sphere, but updated and other models, as by Gleb Chebotaryov or particularly more dynamic ones, like the patched conic approximation, have been described.
 The general equation describing the radius of the sphere $r_\text{SOI}$ of a planet: